 For more than 20 years, NMHC and NAA have partnered in a joint legislative program to provide a single voice for America's apartment industry.
 Our combined memberships are engaged in all aspects of the apartment industry, including ownership, development, management and finance.
 NMHC represents the principal officers of the apartment industry's largest and most prominent firms.
-As a federation of more than 170 state and local affiliates, NAA is comprised of over 67,000 members representing more than 7.6 million apartment homes throughout the United States and Canada.
+As a federation of nearly 170 state and local affiliates, NAA encompasses over 69,000 members representing more than 8.1 million apartment homes throughout the United States and Canada.